MT file photo, Valerie Jean

 Williams adds that as DWSD shuts off water for poor residents, it's failing to plug another drain on resources

 : water that flows at abandoned properties.
-Peckinpaugh has said water flowing at abandoned properties is a rare occurrence, but a Detroit real estate agent said last year that he sees water gushing at at least one property a month.
+Peckinpaugh has said water flowing at abandoned properties is a rare occurrence, but a Detroit real estate agent said last year that he sees water gushing at one property a month at least.

 Stay on top of Detroit news and views.
 Sign up for our weekly issue newsletter delivered each Wednesday.